Master of Forest Resources (MFR) Forest Management Degree

-PLEASE NOTE: MEH and MFR students do not receive funding from the School of Environmental and Forest Sciences upon admission.
+PLEASE NOTE: MFR students do not receive funding from the School of Environmental and Forest Sciences upon admission.

 The MFR (Forest Management) program is designed to be completed in one calendar year.
 It is a non-thesis program with emphasis on course work to develop the technical and managerial skills required of today’s professionals and a capstone experience to reinforce and apply the material learned in the earlier courses.

 All entering students are required to take the graduate orientation seminar (SEFS 500) and advanced silviculture (SEFS 526).
 If students have not had principles of silviculture (ESRM 428) or an equivalent course prior to starting the MFR, they must take this class for a total of nine credits.
 Each year, one graduate seminar (SEFS 550) will be devoted to topics of interest to MFR students.